clawpack/doc/doc/howto_doc.rst

 This can be done as follows::

     cd $CLAW/doc/doc/_build/html
-    rm -f *.html         # remove the html file with bad sidebars cp -r v5.7.x/* .   # replacing v5.7.x with the current version python ../../fix_links_top_level.py
+    cp -r v5.7.x/* .   # replacing v5.7.x with the current version
+    python ../../fix_links_top_level.py